Pilotguide9897/RegexTutor/Develop/gist.md

-# The Anatomy of a URL: Using Regular Expressions to Break It Down
+# The Anatomy of a URL: Using Regular Expressions to Target URLs

 URLs, or Uniform Resource Locators, are the addresses we use to access web pages, images, videos, and other online resources.
 We see them every day in our web browsers and apps, yet many people don't fully grasp how they work or what they consist of.
 In fact, URLs can be quite complex and vary in format and length depending on the website or service they belong to.
 They often include various parts, such as the protocol (http, https, ftp), the domain name (e.g., google.com), the path (the location of the resource on the server), and query parameters (additional information passed to the server).